JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 - Add the same network devices to northstar
 - Install SaltStack

-# How to use this content:
+# How to run the demo:

 ## Appformix